core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Security Context # {#sec-context}

-This specification defines group as a set of endpoints sharing keying material and security parameters for executing the Group OSCORE protocol (see {{terminology}}).
+This specification refers to a group as a set of endpoints sharing keying material and security parameters for executing the Group OSCORE protocol (see {{terminology}}).
 Each endpoint which is member of a group maintains a Security Context as defined in Section 3 of {{RFC8613}}, extended as follows (see {{fig-additional-context-information}}):

 * One Common Context, shared by all the endpoints in the group.
 Three new parameters are included in the Common Context: Counter Signature Algorithm, Counter Signature Parameters and Counter Signature Key Parameters, which all relate to the  signature of the message included in group mode (see {{mess-processing}}).

 * One Sender Context, extended with the endpoint's private key.
-The private key is used to sign the message in group mode, and for calculating the pairwise keys in pairwise mode ({{sec-derivation-pairwise}}).
-If the pairwise mode is supported, then the Sender Context is also extended with the Pairwise Sender Keys associated to the other endpoints (see {{sec-derivation-pairwise}}).
+The private key is used to sign the message in group mode, and for calculating the pairwise keys in pairwise mode (see {{sec-derivation-pairwise}}).
+If the pairwise mode is supported, the Sender Context is also extended with the Pairwise Sender Keys associated to the other endpoints (see {{sec-derivation-pairwise}}).
 The Sender Context is omitted if the endpoint is configured exclusively as silent server.

 * One Recipient Context for each endpoint from which messages are received.
 It is not necessary to maintain Recipient Contexts associated to endpoints from which messages are not (expected to be) received.
-The Recipient Context is extended with the public key of the associated endpoint, used to verify the signature in group mode and for calculating the pairwise keys in pairwise mode ({{sec-derivation-pairwise}}).
+The Recipient Context is extended with the public key of the associated endpoint, used to verify the signature in group mode and for calculating the pairwise keys in pairwise mode (see {{sec-derivation-pairwise}}).
 If the pairwise mode is supported, then the Recipient Context is also extended with the Pairwise Recipient Key associated to the other endpoint (see {{sec-derivation-pairwise}}).

 ~~~~~~~~~~~
 +-------------------+-----------------------------------------------+